italia/spid-cie-oidc-docs/docs/en/metadata_aa.rst

-The AA Metadata from **"oauth_resource"** MUST contain at least the following mandatory parameters:
+The AA Metadata of type **"oauth_resource"** MUST contain at least the following mandatory parameters:

 .. list-table::
   :widths: 20 60 20